Est. time: 20 min.

 Imagine that you have an important negotiation coming up.
 Take a moment to think about the kinds of negotiation behaviors and outcomes you hope to avoid.
 Now, jot down a few reminders so you can prevent them from happening.

 As you’d expect, the positive “promoters” made bolder demands than did the more cautious “preventers,” as Galinsky’s team labelled the two groups.
 While the former concentrated on what they could accomplish, the latter thought about how they could fail.
-But there was an added bonus: when promotion-primed negotiators were primed up against one another, they created far more value than did pairs of prevention-primed people.
+But there was a bonus: when promotion-primed negotiators were primed up against one another, they created far more value than did pairs of prevention-primed people.
 Those in the latter group tended to accept anything that met their minimum needs, while the promoters pushed harder for their real priorities instead of just compromising.
 As a result, they were more likely to spot mutually beneficial trades.

 Former New York City detective Dominick Misino has been conducting high-wire hostage negotiations since the 1970s.
 He has a natural gift for connecting with other people, even in dire situations.
-His frequent successes are all the more remarkable considering how little he has to offer someone in return for a peaceful surrender.
+His frequent successes are even more remarkable considering how little he has to offer someone in return for a peaceful surrender.
 He can’t promise clemency or a getaway car.
 His main resources are his own presence of mind and emotional attunement.

 “Top negotiators are excellent listeners,” he says.
 Misino is always asking questions, trying to build rapport.
 When he asks hostage takers to tell their side of things, he gets back an earful.
 For example, “I hear every instance of when the other guy has ever been wronged.”
 When they tell him that they’ve never been cared for or that they’ve been framed, Misino is nonjudgmental.
 “The way I look at it, all of it is true—to him.
 And that’s what matters.”

 Misino also listens to himself.
-He says that hostage negotiators have to be aware of the “noise” in their own minds.
+He says that hostage negotiators must be aware of the “noise” in their own minds.
 “Believe me, even if you don’t know what’s going on inside your head, the other guy will,” he notes.
 “You need to know your hot buttons and limitations.”
 Early in a conversation, he typically asks if the person wants to hear the unvarnished truth.
 The answer is almost always yes.
 (When somebody is in a standoff with police snipers, he observes, “Who in his right mind would have wanted to be lied to?”)
 But then Misino will attach a condition.
 The guy has to promise not to hurt anyone even if he hears things he doesn’t like.
 Nine out of ten times, such promises are kept.
 “These people may be the outcasts of society,” he says, “but they do have a code of honor.”

 To deepen trust, Misino adds, “You use every possible opportunity to agree with your adversary and to get him to agree with you.”
 He deliberately uses the plural pronoun (as in “Wecan work this out”), to “alleviate the bad guy’s isolation and paranoia.”
 In this context Misino doesn’t comment.
 He doesn’t argue.
 Instead, he just takes one simple step after another without explaining where he is headed—though he knows that surrender is the only option.
 Misino’s key insight about the whole process is stated so simply, it’s easy to slip right past it, so it’s italicized here for emphasis: “A successful negotiation is a series of small agreements.”